 NOTE - Biochemistry and chemistry majors must complete CHEM 120-121 with at least a C in order to register for additional CHEM courses.

 CHEM 219-220 ORGANIC CHEMISTRY

 The chemistry of carbon compounds.
 Emphasis on structure and mechanisms of organic reactions.
 Three lectures and one recitation (219R-220R) (6 credits).
-Prerequisite: CHEM 121 hours of laboratory (4 credits).
-Prerequisite or co-requisite: CHEM 219 for 223; 220 for 224

 CHEM 223-224 ORGANIC CHEMISTRY LABORATORY